Dolorousrtur/ContourCraft/INSTALL.md

 DEFAULTS['data_root'] = '/path/to/ccraft_data'
 ```

-Also, set the `DEFAULTS.project_dir` environmental variable to the path you cloned this repository to:
+Also, set the `DEFAULTS.project_dir` variable to the path you cloned this repository to:
 ```python
 DEFAULTS['project_dir'] = '/path/to/this/repository'
 ```